TiloRC/BigDataXhw/README.md

 # BigDataXhw
-A homework completed for the BigDataX REU program at IIT and Chicago.
+A homework completed for the BigDataX REU program at IIT and UChicago.

 This repository contains two Bash scripts designed for data generation and sorting.
 It also contains a pdf report.
 The scripts and report are: